American coach Marsch to take over at German team Leipzig - WHIZ News

-LEIPZIG, Germany (AP) — American coach Jesse Marsch will take over at German soccer team Leipzig next season.
+LEIPZIG, Germany (AP) — Jesse Marsch will take over at German soccer team Leipzig next season in one of the most prominent jobs for an American coach in European club soccer.

 The Bundesliga club said Thursday that Marsch will switch from sister club Red Bull Salzburg on a two-year contract until June 2023.